These articles focus on particular aspects of Anthony Burgess’s life and work, including his biography, novels, music, films, and religious beliefs.

-Burgess… a brief life
+- A brief life

 Burgess was educated at Xaverian College and the University of Manchester, graduating with a degree in English Literature in 1940.
 He served in the Royal Army Medical Corps and the Army Educational Corps from 1940 until 1946.
 In 1942 he married his first wife, Llewela (Lynne) Jones, in Bournemouth, while he was the musical director of an army dance band.
-From 1943 he was stationed in Gibraltar, where, as a member of the Army Educational Corps, he taught a course entitled ‘The British Way and Purpose’ to the troops.
-In 1945 he composed a Sonata for Cello and Piano in G minor, which is his earliest surviving musical work.
+From December 1943 he was stationed in Gibraltar, where, as a member of the Army Educational Corps, he taught a course entitled ‘The British Way and Purpose’ to the troops.
+In August 1945 he composed a Sonata for Cello and Piano in G minor, which is his earliest surviving musical work.

 After the war, Burgess taught at colleges in Wolverhampton and Bamber Bridge.
 In 1950 he moved with Lynne to Adderbury in Oxfordshire, and taught at the nearby Banbury Grammar School.
 His first full-length stage play was completed in 1951.
 Around this time he wrote his first two novels, A Vision of Battlements, which drew upon his experiences in Gibraltar, and The Worm and the Ring, although neither were published until several years later.

 In 1954 Burgess and Lynne moved to Kuala Kangsar in the Perak province of Malaya, where he taught at the Malay College.
 In 1956, his first published novel, Time for a Tiger, appeared under the pseudonym ‘Anthony Burgess’.
 He continued to balance his teaching and writing careers, completing his Malayan Trilogy with the novels The Enemy in the Blanket (1958) and Beds in the East (1959).
 Writing as John Burgess Wilson, he published a history of English literature in 1958.
 Lynne and Burgess moved from Malaya to Brunei, but late in 1959 he collapsed in the classroom.
-He was discharged from the British Colonial Service and flown back to England with a mysterious illness, which was misdiagnosed as a fatal brain tumour.
+He was discharged from the British Colonial Service and flown back to England with a mysterious illness, which was wrongly thought to be a brain tumour.

 Throughout this period Burgess continued his prodigious output as a novelist, poet, screen-writer, broadcaster and composer.
 His television credits include Moses the Lawgiver, starring Burt Lancaster, Jesus of Nazareth, directed by Franco Zeffirelli and featuring Robert Powell as Jesus, and the epic mini-series AD: Anno Domini.
 In total, he wrote thirty-three novels and more than twenty-five works of non-fiction, including two volumes of autobiography, Little Wilson and Big God (1987) and You’ve Had Your Time (1990).
 There are three published volumes of his essays: Urgent Copy (1968), Homage to Qwert Yuiop (1986) and One Man’s Chorus (1998).

 Burgess’s most substantial novel, Earthly Powers, was published to international acclaim in 1980.
 George Steiner wrote in the New Yorker: ‘The whole landscape is the brighter for Earthly Powers, a feat of imaginative breadth and intelligence which lifts fiction high.’
 Earthly Powers was awarded the Charles Baudelaire Prize and the Prix du Meilleur Livre Etranger in France in 1981.

-Burgess also composed approximately 200 musical works, stimulated in this activity by the 1975 performance of his Symphony (No. 3) in C by the University of Iowa.
+Burgess also composed more than 200 musical works, stimulated in this activity by the 1975 performance of his Symphony in C by the University of Iowa.
 He wrote the lyrics for the award-winning Broadway musical Cyrano, with music composed by Michael Lewis and featuring Christopher Plummer in the title role.
 His ballet suite about the life of William Shakespeare, Mr WS, was broadcast on BBC radio.
 He wrote a song cycle based on his own poems, The Brides of Enderby, along with musical settings of texts by T.S.
 Eliot, James Joyce, D.H.
 Lawrence and Gerard Manley Hopkins.
 Blooms of Dublin, his musical adaptation of James Joyce’s Ulysses, was broadcast on BBC radio in 1982.
 He also provided new libretti for Scottish Opera’s Glasgow production of Oberon in 1985 (revived in Venice in 1987), and for the English National Opera’s 1986 production of Carmen.

 Even when he knew that he was dying from lung cancer, Burgess continued to write and compose music.
 His novel about the murder of Christopher Marlowe, A Dead Man in Deptford, was published in 1993.
 His stage play, Chatsky, starring Colin Firth and Jemma Redgrave, was produced at the Almeida Theatre in London in March 1993.
 He completed his St John’s Sonata on 12 November 1993.

 Anthony Burgess died at the age of 76 in London on 22 November 1993.
 His last novel, Byrne, was published posthumously in 1995.
-A selection of his poems, Revolutionary Sonnets, edited by Kevin Jackson, was published by Carcanet in 2002.
+Andrew Burgess Wilson died in London from a cerebral haemorrhage in 2002.
+Liana Burgess died in Italy on 3 December 2007.